-UO reorganized Johnson hall, named new vice presidents
+UO reorganizes Johnson hall, names new vice presidents

 The UO also named Roger Thompson as its new vice president for student services and enrollment management.
 Thompson has been the university vice president for enrollment management for six years.
 With this promotion, Thompson will also be in charge of University Housing, Academic Extension, the University Health Center and the University Counseling and Testing Center.

-The change will go into affect Oct.
+The change will go into effect Oct.
 19.

 Thompson, starting in 2010, “has helped make tremendous strides in our student recruitment and retention efforts, including significant growth in the diversity and academic quality among incoming students,” according to the email.

-Schill said in the email he expects the two new vice presidents to quickly adapt to their roles.
+Schill said he expects the two new vice presidents to quickly adapt to their roles.

 “I know each will be supported by the excellent existing employees and departments, and each is committed to our shared vision for the UO, to supporting student success and experience, and to maintaining the strong upward momentum we have built together,” the email stated.